pointyfar/hugo-walkthrough/README.md

 * How to deploy your site
 * How to configure a different theme
 * Why your Hugo site isn't working

+## Disclaimer

+I am by no means an expert on Hugo and I do not intend to suggest that the way I do things is the only way that is correct.
+Code writing is as much science as art, and there are usually multiple ways of achieving the same thing.

 ## Acknowledgments